MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-create-reports.md

 ## Alerts report

 An alerts report summarizes alerts that have occurred on a managed entity.
 The following procedure is an example of how you create an alerts report for a managed computer.
-The procedure presented here is applicable to creating other types of alerts reports.
+The procedure presented here's applicable to creating other types of alerts reports.
 In this example procedure, you generate a report for the previous 24-hour period.

 > [!NOTE]
 > Operations Manager Reporting must be installed before you can run an alerts report.